top of page

 Background and Professional work

 I am a graduate of Wayland University's Vocal Performance program.
-I'm a member of the National Association of Teacher of Singing, and I have studied vocal pedagogy with Master Teacher Jeanie LoVetri regularly for 8 years, am fully certified in Somatic Voicework and am part of her selected Associate Faculty.
+I'm a member of the National Association of Teacher of Singing, and I have studied vocal pedagogy with Master Teacher Jeanie LoVetri regularly for 10 years, am fully certified in Somatic Voicework and am part of her selected Faculty.
 I help train other voice teachers in this method at the yearly Somatic Voicework conference.

 My students are current industry professionals and hobbyists of many genres.
 Each singer's process is highly individual.